ayush6441/DC-DC-Converters-Project/README.md

 This repository is a combination of three different DC-DC converter projects: **Boost Converter**, **Buck Converter**, and **Buck-Boost Converter**.
 These projects were developed as part of our academic curriculum to explore and understand the principles of power electronics.

 ## Team Members
+- Manu **(Team Lead)**
+- Raj Kumar
+- Ayush Ranjan
 - Ayush Sharma
 - Istakhar Ahamad
+- Himanshu Gautam
 - Soumyadeep Ghosh
-- Ayush Ranjan
-- Raj Kumar
-- Himanshu Gautam
-- Manu

 ## Repository Overview
 This repository includes the designs, simulations, and hardware implementations for three types of DC-DC converters: